Kala Afgana

 Kala Afghana is a village in Batala tehsil located in Gurdaspur district of Punjab State, India.
 It is 15 km from sub district headquarter which is Batala and 55 km from district headquarter and 12 km from Sri Hargobindpur.
 The village is administrated by a Sarpanch, an elected representative of the village.
 The village is about 5 km from Dhianpur and about 10 km from Fatehgarh Churian.

 History

 Before 1947, the village is said to have large number of Muslims in it.
 A mosque is still standing in the village.
 The village also became a center of the communists in the area.
-Communists still have a significant presence in the village.

 Demography

 As of 2011, the village has 979 houses and a population of 4944, of which 2589 are males and 2355 are females.
 According to the report published by Census India in 2011, out of the total population of the village 377 people are from Schedule Caste and the village does not have any Schedule Tribe population so far.
 The village has a significant Christian population.